davidlima88/php-validator/README.md

 $validator = new Validator($rules, $messages);
 $errors = $validator->validate($formRequest);
 ```
+## Exceptions
+The following exceptions could be thrown
+- **Rule 'rulexxxx' couldn't be found** When the rule specified in the rules array is not present in any RULETYPE
+constant of any of the Rule Classes inside the Rules folder.
+- **'fieldnamexxx' field not found in request** When the request array does not contain the specified fieldname
+in the rules array.
+- **Rule 'rulexxxx' needs xxx parameter for xxxxxxxxxxx, usage example (rulexxxx:xx)** When the specified rules requires
+parameters which were not sent inside the rules array.
 ## Supported validation rules
 - **alpha_num** The field under validation must be entirely alpha-numeric characters.
 - **array** The field under validation must be a PHP *array*.